-While there are many sources of information on Climate Change, IRWM planning regions must keep three documents in mind as they assess the effects of Climate Change on their regions; consider adaptations to those effects; and seek to mitigate GHG emissions:
+While there are many sources of information on Climate Change, IRWM planning regions must keep four documents in mind as they assess the vulnerabilities and effects of Climate Change on their regions; consider adaptations to those effects; and seek to mitigate GHG emissions:

 - The Climate Change Scoping Plan that was adopted by CARB in 2008 discusses different business sectors including water management and recommends specific strategies that may help reduce GHG emissions. - DWR published a white paper, Managing an Uncertain Future: Climate Change Adaptation Strategies for California's Water (2008), that urges a new approach to managing California's water and other natural resources in the face of climate change.
-The recommendations from the White Paper are incorporated into Volume 1 Chapter 7 of CWP Update 2009. - Solution On December 2, 2009 CNRA posted a first iteration of a report entitled 2009 California Climate Adaptation Strategy that discusses Statewide and sector specific vulnerability assessments.
+The recommendations from the White Paper are incorporated into Volume 1 Chapter 7 of CWP Update 2009. - On December 2, 2009 CNRA posted a first iteration of a report entitled 2009 California Climate Adaptation Strategy that discusses Statewide and sector specific vulnerability assessments. - On December 1, 2011 USEPA, DWR, USACE, and the Resource Legacy Fund released the Climate Change Handbook for Regional Water Planning to assist IRWM regions incorporate climate change analysis and methodologies into their planning efforts.